aartikov/Alligator/README.md

 ```

 ### 2. Create NavigationFactory
 Register your screens in `RegistryNavigationFactory`.
-In this sample the default converting functions are used that will serialize and deserialize screen arguments if a screen is `Serializable` or `Parcelable`.
+In this sample the default converting functions will be used that serialize and deserialize screen arguments if a screen is `Serializable` or `Parcelable`.
+See about converting functions in [Java docs](https://jitpack.io/com/github/aartikov/Alligator/1.0.0/javadoc/me/aartikov/alligator/navigationfactories/RegistryNavigationFactory.html).

 ```java
 public class SampleNavigationFactory extends RegistryNavigationFactory {